 This piece has indeed puzzled me since I first encountered it, and I find that its meaning changes as time yawns on (as all art is wont to do).
 Most recently, glimpsing it as I traipsed with a friend down Rue de Belleville on a balmy May evening, its warning– to be wary of words– made me think of American politics, and a current President who uses words as crafty yet often surreal weapons– as if their relationship to facts were wholly optional.

 I have little doubt that the next time I’m there, it’ll leave yet another impression— much like this other intriguing example of street art does.
 This one can be glimpsed high up on Rue de Belleville (on the right as you approach Rue des Pyrenées).

 To me, it suggests a shadowy, perhaps not entirely benevolent modern goddess guarding the entirety of the silver-screen era in cinema on a scroll.
 And it will no doubt evoke something else entirely for you.

 Get off at metro Belleville (line 2 or 11).
 Streets to explore include Boulevard de Belleville, Rue Denoyez (famous for its street art and its hip, slovenly cafes); Rue de Belleville and the aforementioned Place Frehel.
 Alternatively, get off at Metro Pyrenees and descend Rue de Belleville.

 There are plenty of interesting tours of the area, focused on history, food or street art.
 You can browse highly-rated tours at TripAdvisor and book here, if you so choose.

 Note: This post contains some affiliate links.
-They come at no cost to you, but do help to fund more in-depth features such as the one you’re currently perusing.
-Thank you for your support.
+Using them to book tours or services comes at no additional cost to you, but do help to fund more in-depth features such as the one you’re currently reading.
+Thank you.